arjunmenon/gakki/readme.md

 level.
 ### Simple
 I don't have time to write a complicated chat bot.
 Also, I don't expect the chat bot to speak many languages or serve various goals and purposes.
-I just want to do one task and make it done in a short time.
+Apart from designs, its implementation also should be as simple.
+For example, I don't need to re-implement some deep learning library.
 ### Mixed Model
 Existing chat bots are either rules-based or corpus-based.
+Rule-based models are good at handling situations which were defined before.
+But every rules need to be pre-defined before.
+Corpus-based model typically use deep learning to predict the next sentence.
+However, it need to be trained before.
+For some sentence like "What is the time", the accuracy won't increase even prolong the training time.

 ## Design Overview
 ### Assumption